vackosar/vackosar.github.io/_posts/2020-04-23-Buying-Non-Chinese-Notebook.md

 date: 2020-04-23
 ---

-To minimize [high risk of backdoor in chinese hardware](#backdoor-risk) this post covers recommendation on how to buy a notebook.
+To minimize [high risk of backdoor in chinese hardware](#backdoor-risk) this post covers recommendation on how to buy a notebook not made in China.

 ## Backdoor Risk